What are the benefits of a Breast Reconstruction?

 With implant based reconstruction, you will stay a night or two in the hospital.
 It will take a week or two to become more fully engaged in activities of daily living.
 TRAM flap reconstruction and Latissimus flap reconstructions are more extensive operations, therefore the recovery is longer.
-We will have you stay in the hospital 3-5 days and it typically takes several additional weeks to make a complete recovery.
+We will have you stay in the hospital 3-5 days and it typically takes several additional weeks to make a complete recovery in Birmingham, Alabama.

 What can I expect for results?

 Our goal in breast reconstruction is to restore the shape and appearance of a woman’s breast.
 We want you to feel more balanced and whole both in clothing and out of clothing.
 Breast reconstruction consistently provides reliable satisfaction outcomes for women regardless of the technique that a woman chooses.
 The reconstructed breast is soft and efforts are made to optimize symmetry so that both breasts have as similar a look as can be achieved.
 Despite the excellent options and results that can be achieved, very few breast reconstructions will look as natural and unaltered as the original breast did prior to surgery.
 Scars exist on the reconstructed breast that alter the original appearance, and fine tuning of the initial operation may be necessary to achieve optimal results.

 Are there any potential complications?